FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

 **Instructional Comments for the RAINCELLRAW.DAT File**

-1. This data file stores cumulative rainfall depth for each real-time rainfall grid and at each time interval.
+1. This data file stores cumulative rainfall depth for each realtime rainfall grid and at each time interval.
    For each NEXRAD grid a rainfall table of time and depth is required.